Questions about impotence causes and treatments? Call 1.866.261.5268 for

 to have an orgasm and father a child, but often cannot get or keep his erection.

-Many men in certain situations or at one time or another during their sexual
+Many men in certain situations, or at one time or another, are unable to

 What Causes Impotence?

 A man's inability to get and maintain an erection can be caused by